We Are Hiring: Social Media Post Captions and Examples

 6. Highlight your selling points

 Take your basic company description one step further by conveying what makes your organization better than the rest.
-If you’ve won any awards or earned a reputation in your industry for having excellent benefits, for example, a we are hiring social media post is a great place to showcase those qualities.
+If you’ve won any awards or earned a reputation in your industry for having excellent benefits, a “we are hiring” social media post is a great place to showcase those qualities.

 Example: “Join the HVAC team named ‘Best in the Hudson Valley’ for three years in a row!
 Insurance coverage available for full- AND part-time employees from day one.”